bawa-hub/sql/_topics.md

     Understanding replication delays and how to handle them MySQL Cluster: Setting up, scaling, and managing

-13. Partitioning and Sharding

     Partitioning tables for performance optimization
     Horizontal vs. Vertical partitioning
     Range, List, Hash, and Key partitioning types Sharding concepts for horizontal scaling
     MySQL sharding strategies
     Strategies for cross-shard queries

-13. Partitioning & Sharding

     ✔️ Table Partitioning (Range, List, Hash, Key)
     ✔️ Vertical vs. Horizontal Partitioning
     ✔️ Sharding Strategies (Application-Level, Proxy-Based)
     ✔️ Federated Tables in MySQL

+    Scaling strategies for large applications
+    Dealing with large datasets (indexing, partitioning, archiving) Handling concurrency and load balancing
+    Understanding and optimizing join-heavy queries

+    ✔️ Multi-Tenant Database Design
+    ✔️ Time-Series Data in MySQL
+    ✔️ Handling Millions of Rows Efficiently
+    ✔️ Using MySQL with Kafka for Real-Time Data Processing ✔️ MySQL vs. NoSQL – When to Use What?
+    1️⃣ Partitioning Large Tables for Performance
+    2️⃣ Query Caching & Buffer Pool Optimization
+    3️⃣ Indexing for Multi-Tenant Databases
+    1️⃣ Simulate heavy write loads (bulk inserts, transactions)?
+    2️⃣ Master MySQL replication & scaling (Read/Write Splitting, Sharding)?

-14. MySQL with NoSQL Features
+9. MySQL with NoSQL Features

     Using MySQL with JSON data type
     Full-text search indexes and search engines
     Using MySQL as a document store

-15. Cloud and MySQL as a Service
+10. Cloud and MySQL as a Service

     MySQL on cloud platforms (AWS RDS, Azure Database for MySQL) Scaling MySQL in cloud environments
     Database as a Service (DBaaS) and best practices for cloud migrations

-16. Monitoring, Logs, and Diagnostics
+11. Monitoring, Logs, and Diagnostics

     Using MySQL logs (error logs, general logs, slow query logs) Monitoring tools and setting up alerts (Prometheus, Grafana)